ArseniyShestakov/hamster/content/post/thejourneyoffantasy.md

 The First Law:
 ------------------
-This was my second attempt on fantasy series that usually called grimdark and it's have far better balance between cruel world, grim atmosphere, politics, dark and not so dark humor compared to The Broken Empire.
-Joe Abercrombie also one of rare authors who managed to add adult content into fantasy that don't look badly written or just awkward.
+This was my second attempt on fantasy series that usually labeled grimdark and it's actually have far better balance between cruel world, grim atmosphere, politics, dark and not so dark humor compared to The Broken Empire.
+Joe Abercrombie also one of rare authors who managed to add adult content into fantasy that don't look badly written or awkward.

-Main trilogy tell single story, but from multiple characters points of view and it's curios how they react to things they learn about working of their world.
-Characters are easily as good as in Malazan or ASoIaF so whatever they do they never boring.
-Books after trilogy probably even better at moments especially because they don't try to tell some epic story and just tell smaller stories, but tell them well.
+Main trilogy tell single story, but reader see it from multiple characters points of view and it's curios how they react to things they learn about their world.
+There is plenty of events that influence character personalities and you can distinctly see how they changed over time.
+All of that makes characters as interesting in Malazan or ASoIaF even if books are much shorter.

-I also absolutely like the ending of the series since over time it's made me change how I view certain characters almost completely.
-It's interesting how our opinion about personality could change based on what we know about their background.
-My only disappointment was that author might explore so many of possible plot lines, but went to write something else instead.
-Hopefully I'll like other series written by Joe once I get to read it.
+Books after trilogy even better at moments because they don't try to tell some epic story and are far more personal.
+I also like the ending of the series it's made me almost completely change my view on certain characters.
+It's interesting how my opinion about their personality affected based on facts from their backstory.
+My greatest disappointment was that author went to write something else instead of explore this world, but I understand that some stories dont have to be finished.
+Hopefully I'll like other series written by Joe once I get to read them.

 That series would also work perfectly for people who dislike magic in general since it's low-fantasy like ASoIaF.
-Yet these books are grim, cruel and realistic while Gentleman Bastard is positive and adventurous.
+Yet it's grim, cruel and realistic while Gentleman Bastard is positive, adventurous and humorous.

 # Instead of conclusion

-Fantasy books are very different and unlike each other so there is something for almost any mood and amount of free time.
+Fantasy books are very different and unlike each other so there is something for any mood and amount of free time.
 I'll probably not going to read as much of fantasy within single year anytime soon, but there is certainly more series to check.

 To your information listening for audiobooks actually helped me with both my vocabulary and spoken English.
-And with this post I finally starting to practice my writing outside comments on Reddit, Hacker News and bunch of chat apps.
+With this post I finally starting to practice my writing outside comments on Reddit, Hacker News and bunch of chat apps.

 Happy New Year everyone!